< Back to Main Blog Posted: Jan 2025

 Ideally, we’d eat 30 different types of plant foods every week, which include: wholegrains, fruits, vegetables, nuts and seeds, legumes (beans and pulses) and herbs and spices (including tea and coffee).
 Ideally enjoy the plant in its purest form eg corn on the cob is way better than cornflakes!
 And don’t forget that frozen and canned fruit and veg are great as they retain the vitamins that air and light can degrade.

-We’ve got a lovely recipe here for a veggie frittata.
+If you’re looking for healthy lunch ideas, we’ve got a lovely recipe for a veggie frittata.
 You can mix up the veg to keep it seasonal and eat it hot or cold for breakfast, lunch or dinner.

 Ingredients: